 Just a few common questions facing these businesses include:

 - How can we adjust our hair or nail services to protect our customers from COVID-19?

 - How do we assure our customers that we are doing all we can to protect them?

 - What do we do if a customer or staff member is sick or not following guidelines?

-With these questions in mind, AIHA has created this “Reopening: Guidance for Hair and Nail Salons” guide to offer practical advice for hair and nail salon owners—as well as employees and customers—to reduce the risk of transmitting COVID-19.
+With these questions in mind, AIHA has created this “Back to Work Safely: Guidance for Hair and Nail Salons Guidance Document, 2nd edition” guide to offer practical advice for hair and nail salon owners—as well as employees and customers—to reduce the risk of transmitting COVID-19.
 The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health, government, and personal services industry organizations.

 Reopening hair and nail salons requires a multi-faceted approach that challenges owners to reinvent how these businesses operate and how customers receive their services.
 These reopening guidelines share actionable steps to protect personal service employees and customers, including the following: